Eliraz-Madar/Python-source-code-repository/README.md

 # Python-source-code-repository
-Thank you for using our programing language interpreter The way it works is as follows:
+Thank you for using our programing language interpreter.
+The way it works is as follows:
 	For printing values just write it down and press enter For comments use # in the beginning of the comment.